Backends and connectors

 Context variables

-Those are dynamic variables that can be used in filenames and directory paths, and which adapt to the context of the export.
+These are dynamic variables that can be used in filenames and directory paths, which adapt to the context of the export.

-For example, exporting to a backend that supports custom filenames and subdirectories, one could do:
+For example, exporting to a backend that supports custom filenames and subdirectories, one could use the following:

 {